garrettvercoe/Engelbart-Public/README.md

 ```

-This should start 4 containers, which gets our frontend and backend working together and linked up.
+This command actually runs the application and should start 4 containers, which gets our frontend and backend working together and linked up.
 Once the last command has been started up, visit `http://localhost:5001/` in your browser.
 You should see Engelbart's loading page.

 &nbsp;

 ![loader](/Loader.png)

 &nbsp;

+Because the app is being run locally instead of on a dedicated online server, you'll need to give it some time to pull Live tweets before it can visualize them.
+Click "Wake up Engelbart" which will pull live Tweets for 5 minutes, and then give you a link to view those Tweets in Cyberspace.

 Once you run the loader, tweets will start to be read in and processed by Engelbart.
 We've setup a backend monitoring system utilizing Flower + Celery to help keep track and manage data flows and calls.